 If the verification is done before you purchase the policy, then the rate quote will be updated and revised if the new information the car insurance company discovers is found to have changed your rate.
-If the information were verified after you purchased your policy, then you would receive an additional premium notice that would explain if you didn’t pay an extra cost, the policy would cancel out.
+If the information were verified after you purchased your policy, you would receive an additional premium notice explaining that if you didn’t pay an extra cost, the policy would cancel out.

 It’s possible that the information you left out would be enough for your selected insurance company to no longer want to offer you a policy, and you’d need to look elsewhere for car insurance coverage.